Sharon-SHH/Sharon-SHH/README.md

 ### Hi, I'm Shi 👋  <p align="right"> (SharonSHH - [my another account](https://github.com/SharonSHH)) </p>

 ## 🚀 About Me
 - Experienced Full Stack Developer with extensive expertise in web development, including proficiency in creating RESTful APIs.
-Focused on Python for the past 5 years, specializing in frameworks like Django and Flask.
+Focused on Python for the past few years, specializing in frameworks like Django and Flask.
 Additionally, Proven proficiency in Data Science with 2 years of research and hands-on experience.
 - 5 years of experience with SQL in designing database schemas, creating tables and proficient in SQL query across major database systems including MySQL, Postgres, and SQL Server.
 - Having a strong knowledge of the DevOps philosophy, along with rich experience in AWS and Docker.
 - Possess comprehensive knowledge covering the entire software development life cycle (SDLC).